roots/bud/docs/cli-build.md

 # Compiling assets

-Assets are compiled with the bud cli's `build` command.
+Assets are compiled with the `bud build` command.

 ```sh
 bud build